Orthopaedics procedures

 Diagnostic knee arthroscopy is usually performed when patients have persistent knee pain or other symptoms that cannot be fully explained by imaging tests.
 It is particularly useful for identifying cartilage damage, ligament injuries, or inflammatory conditions like arthritis.
 In some cases, knee arthroscopy can help confirm or rule out specific conditions such as meniscus tears or ACL (anterior cruciate ligament) injuries.

 It can also be used to explore joint inflammation or infection, which may not be apparent through other diagnostic methods.
-Whilst arthroscopy can be used to diagnose knee conditions sometimes treatments can be carried at the same time such as repairing torn ligaments or cartilage.
+Whilst arthroscopy can be used to diagnose knee conditions sometimes treatments can be carried out at the same time such as repairing torn ligaments or cartilage.

-What does the procedure involve?
+What does a knee arthroscopy involve?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-Knee arthroscopy is carried out as a day case procedure.
+A knee arthroscopy is carried out as a day case procedure.
 The procedure takes about 30 minutes to 1 hour and is usually performed under general or spinal anaesthesia.
 After cleaning the knee, the surgeon makes small incisions around the joint.
 A small camera, known as an arthroscope, is inserted into the knee through one of these incisions.
 This allows the surgeon to view the inside of the knee on a monitor.

 If necessary, small surgical instruments may be inserted through additional incisions to carry out treatments during the same procedure.
-Torn cartilage can be trimmed, or loose bone fragments can be removed.
+A torn cartilage can be trimmed, or loose bone fragments can be removed.
 Once the diagnostic or treatment work is complete, the instruments are removed, and the small incisions are closed with stitches or adhesive strips.

-What are the potential risks and complications
+What are the potential risks and complications of a knee arthroscopy?

 Serious complications such as damage to nerves or blood vessels are very rare.
 The surgeon will discuss the potential risks in detail before the procedure.